MCPS Strategic Plan FY 2022-2025

 Increase access to enriched and accelerated opportunities for underrepresented student groups

-• Provide professional development to staff through an antiracist lens to:
+• Provide professional learning to staff through an antiracist lens to:

-• Monitor participation and progress of students in accelerated and enriched courses.
+• Monitor participation and progress of students in these courses

-• Assist with gifted and talented identification and articulation.
+• Help with gifted and talented identification and articulation

-• Ensure students with potential are provided access to advanced coursework and pathways, and meet the needs of students in accelerated and enriched courses with differentiated instruction.
+• Ensure students with potential are given access to advanced coursework and pathways

 Metrics of Success